My Mykonos Hotel – Contemporary boutique hotel with a freeform pool and Mediterranean restaurant. Sophisticated yet affordable.

-My Mykonos Hotel is located in the eastern hills overlooking Mykonos Town, less than a 10-minute walk from the nightlife, dining, and shopping that has made Mykonos famous.
-Two excellent sunset viewpoints are less than a 10-minute walk from the hotel: 180° Sunset Bar (stylish open-air patio bar with exotic cocktails and chill-out DJ music) and Boni’s Windmill (16th century windmill, now part of the Agricultural Museum.)
-The Old Port and a small beach are within a 12-minute walk, while Little Venice, the landmark windmills, and Paraportiani Church are all less than a 20-minutes away on foot.
+- Area: My Mykonos Hotel is located in the eastern hills overlooking Mykonos Town, less than a 10-minute walk from the nightlife, dining, and shopping that has made Mykonos famous.
+Two excellent sunset viewpoints are less than a 10-minute walk from the hotel: 180° Sunset Bar (stylish open-air patio bar with exotic cocktails and chill-out DJ music) and Boni’s Windmill (16th-century windmill, now part of the Agricultural Museum.)
+The Old Port and a small beach are within a 12-minute walk, while Little Venice, the landmark windmills, and Paraportiani Church are all less than 20 minutes on foot.
 The walk into town is all downhill, so heels or fancy shoes are not advised.
 Walking back up to the hotel can be a challenge, especially after a night out partying.
 Most people walk down and taxi back up; there are two taxi stands in Chora: one at Fabrika and one at the Old Port.

 Taxis are also available from the port or airport, though there are only about 30 taxis serving the whole island, so there is often a long wait; schedule a ride through a private car service in advance to avoid this (I use and recommend Welcome Pickups).
 Taxis on Mykonos are not metered, so be sure to agree on a price with the driver before setting out.
 A taxi from the port or airport to My Mykonos will cost roughly €15-20.
 Booking through a private car service will only cost a bit more – about $38 (€31), and it’s worth it to avoid the wait and for the convenience of paying ahead.